aksafan/csv-processor/README.md

 ## Samples
 - You can find several validation errors' response examples [here](samples/api/response).
 - You can find different csv file examples [here](samples/csv).
-- You can generate your own CSV files for test purpose by running `make csv-generate path=path/to/folder`.
-E.g `make csv-generate path=/samples`.
+- You can generate your own CSV files for test purpose by running `make csv-generate path=path/to/folder/`.
+E.g `make csv-generate path=samples/`.
 - Also, you can pass additional options to manipulate CSV generating.
 E.g. setting amount of rows to generate, delimiter and others `make csv-generate path=samples/ "options=-N 250000 --delimiter=: --enclosure=# --escape=@"`

 ## Notes

+I've made several assumptions about how this exact application could behave.
+Some of them are described in [System Design section](#system-design) and below:
 - For test purpose max file size was set (both on nginx and php side) to `256 Mb` for API calls.
 No limitations for cli tho.
 - Console command was tested against several different CSV files:
   - 1000 rows, `0.66 Mb`: it takes ~ `18.00 MiB` and `0.7 sec` to process;